 Different variants of the device come with different setups of the antennas, where it uses either internal or external antennas on either the wM-Bus or MQTT interface.
 Typical device name is as below where X1 and X2 is present if the external antenna interface is used.
-If not present, then the internal antenna is used instead.
+If not present, then the internal antennas are used instead.

-LAN - WMBUS - B4 - BE/M - LR - A1/A2 - (X1) - CATM1 - (X2) Manufacturer Input Device BE: Battery LR: Long Range A1: IP40 Optional Output Optional M: Mains A2: IP65 External antenna ļ External antenna for input for output (WMBUS) (CATM1)
+LAN - WMBUS - B4 - BE/M - LR - A1/A2 - (X1) - CATM1 - (X2) Manufacturer Input Device BE: Battery LR: Long R ange A1: IP40 Optional Output Optional M: Mains A2: IP65 External antenna ì E xternal antenna for input for output (WMBUS) (CATM1)